-There are about 40 different kinds of water snails in Britain, many of which can be seen in ponds somewhere.
-They vary in size when fully grown from the tiny Nautilus Ram’s-horn – just 2 or3 mm across – to the Great Pond Snail which grows up to 4 cm.
+There are about 40 different kinds of water snails in Britain, varying in size when fully grown from the tiny Nautilus Ram’s-horn – just 2 or 3 mm across – to the Great Pond Snail which grows up to 4 cm.

 We all know snails can’t fly but the common water snails are good at getting around from place to place.
-Most are probably carried in accidentally by birds or perhaps amphibians, and they are often introduced when people bring in the sticky eggs attached to bits of plants.
+Most are probably carried accidentally by birds or perhaps amphibians, and they are often introduced to ponds when people bring in the sticky eggs attached to bits of plants.

 It’s sometimes said that snails are important for keeping a pond clean.
 It would be nice if this was true: collect a few snails, drop them into your mucky polluted pond and, hey presto, out comes a sparkling shiny wildlife habitat.